MayssaraOmar/Coursera-Machine-Learning-Stanford/machine-learning-ex2/README.md

-Exercise 1 (described in ex1.pdf) \
+Exercise 2 (described in ex2.pdf) \
-Implemented Gradient Descent (for Linear Regression with One Variable and Linear Regression with Multiple Variable) and Normal Equation.
+Classification with Logistic Regression, Regularized Logistic and Linear Regression.